 In Amsterdam, fish stands sell raw herring (‘haring’), a soused raw fish with a strong taste.
 Dutch raw herring is hugely popular in Amsterdam.
 In Holland, people have been eating raw herring for over 600 years.
-For foreigners it might be a bit strange to eat a raw fish that has nothing to do with sushi.
+For foreigners, it might seem strange to eat a raw fish that has nothing to do with sushi.

-Herring is a small fish that is very popular among Dutch people.
-It is caught in the North Sea and the East Sea (near Denmark) from mid May to mid July.
+Haring is herring, a small fish that is very popular among Dutch people.
+It is caught in the North Sea and the East Sea (near Denmark) from mid-May to mid-July.

 2. Do the Dutch eat raw fish?